CompPhysics/MachineLearning/doc/LectureNotes/intro.md

-# Applied Data Analysis and Machine Learning
+# Applied Data Analysis and Machine Learning, FYS-STK3155/4155 at the University of Oslo, Norway

 ## Introduction

-Probability theory and statistical methods play a central role in science.
+Probability theory and statistical methods play a central role in Science.
 Nowadays we are surrounded by huge amounts of data.
-For example, there are about one trillion web pages; more than one hour of video is uploaded to YouTube every second, amounting to years of content every day; the genomes of 1000s of people, each of which has a length of more than a billion  base pairs, have been sequenced by various labs and so on.
+For example, there are more than one trillion web pages; more than one hour of video is uploaded to YouTube every second, amounting to years of content every day; the genomes of 1000s of people, each of which has a length of more than a billion  base pairs, have been sequenced by various labs and so on.
 This deluge of data calls for automated methods of data analysis,